TimmaLabs/NetsExample/docs/deployment-checklist.md

 * password: `n87y62`
 * [customer contact/business information](https://timma.fi/hallinta)
 * device software version: `Viking`
-* cables: `USB`
+* cables: `USB` and `Ethernet`
-* additional information: "Payment terminal version 4.81 required"
+* additional information: "Payment terminal version 4.82 required"
 * if the customer is returning his/her existing payment terminal: [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal) (or, for older payment terminals, the serial number found on a sticker at the bottom of the terminal device).

-In case the customer's payment terminal is not running the [supported software version](#minimum-supported-terminal-version) (see [here]() for instructions) you will need to contact Nets and ask them to enable the update.
+In case the customer's payment terminal is not running the [supported software version](#minimum-supported-terminal-version) you will need to contact Nets and ask them to enable the update.
 For this Nets will need the customer's business (organization) ID or the [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal).
 Any updates to the payment terminal software will be carried out during the [installation process](#installation-on-site--remote).

 **NOTE** If the customer has an old iPP350/iCT250 terminal (e.g. the Lumo version), you will need to order him/her a new one (Viking version) using the registration form provided above.
 The customer will need to fill in a separate [terminal return form](../assets/palautusilmoitus.pdf) to process the return of the older terminal.

+**NOTE** Customers should not have to pay any opening/new contract fees.
+If Nets sends them an invoice about this, tell them to contact us.

 ### What type of business is the customer running?
 Does it include multiple proprietorships or is everybody under a single company?